Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 1. National Geographic: The Greeks

 I love reading up on Greek history, and National Geographic: The Greeks is by far one of my favorite nonfiction books on the topic.
 You’ll get to read about the origins of democracy, Alexander the Great, the birth of Hellenic war tactics, and so much more.
-Above all, the many illustrations and photos really help to enhance your reading journey.
+Above all, the many photos really help to enhance your reading journey.

 2. The Girl With Seven Names

 The Girl With Seven Names is the harrowing real-life story of Hyeonseo Lee’s escape from North Korea’s oppressive regime.
-She reveals intimate and horrifying details of her time in captivity, and the dangerous risks she took to free her family and herself.
+She reveals horrifying details of her time in captivity, and the dangerous risks she took to free her family and herself.

 3. 12 Rules for Life